rcruz04/configure-ad/README.md

 </p>
   <h3>Login to Client-1 as labuser and join it to the domain</h3>
 <p>
 In Clien-1, go into the system settings, in the about tab then scroll down to the Advanced system settings.
-From this menu click the bottem option and in the pop-up select "Member of: Domain" and put the domain of the website we created.
+From this menu click the bottom option and in the pop-up select "Member of: Domain" and put the domain of the website we created.
 </p>
 <br />